sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(result).toBe(true)
 -->

-This is much less relevant in JavaScript, where the strict equality (`===`, values and types must be equal) is the preferred style, and on most projects, a linter will complain if we try to use loose equality (`==`, only values must be equal).
-It’s really hard to miss two equal signs when typing `===`.
-So the normal order of conditions is fine and easier to read:
+This issue is much less relevant in JavaScript, where strict equality (`===`, requiring values and types to be equal) is the preferred style; enforced by a linter in most projects.
+Loose equality (`==`, requiring only values to be equal) is uncommon in modern JavaScript.
+It’s really hard to skip two equal signs when typing `===`, so the natural order of conditions is safe and more readable:

 <!--
 const meaning = 42